-Optimization Heuristics: shortcuts to find "good enough" solutions (ideally the best, but OK if not).
+Optimization Meta-Heuristic: category of shortcuts to find "good enough" solutions (ideally the best, but OK if not).

-... optimization heuristics, such as genetic algorithms, are shortcuts to find a good solution to a problem, ideally the best solution, but we'll usually have to settle for something "good enough", due to operational constraints such as time or money.
+... types of shortcuts to find a good solution to a problem, ideally the best, but we usually have to settle for something "good enough", due to constraints like time or money.

-There are many kinds of optimization heuristics, but genetic algorithms in particular, as you may have guessed from the name, are inspired by . . .
+There are many kinds of optimization heuristics, but what makes genetic algorithms unique is that they are inspired by . .

-... real-world biological evolution, primarily the principles of survival of the fittest, random combination of different sets of genes into one new set, and random mutation.
+... real-world biological evolution, mainly the principles of survival of the fittest, random combination of different sets of genes into one new set, and random mutation.